Exercise and Fitness as You Age

 The most rewarding part of beginning a fitness routine is noticing the difference it makes in the rest of your life.
 Even if you begin exercising with a few simple stretches while seated or a short walk around the block, you’ll notice an improvement in how you feel as you go about your day.

 - House cleaning, gardening, shopping, and errands.
-Want to feel less winded while vacuuming or rushing to and from appointments?
+Want to feel less winded while cleaning or rushing to and from appointments?
 Doing just 15 to 20 minutes of heart-healthy cardio each day, such as walking, biking, swimming, or water aerobics will help give you the stamina you need.

 - Lifting grandchildren, carrying groceries, household chores.
 Building muscle mass a few times each week through weight lifting, resistance exercises, and weight machines will help give you more strength.